belinskiydm/bsconv/README.md

 # About baseconverter
 Golang package to convert any number from an arbitrary base to another arbitrary base.
 From binary up to base62.
-Not only from base2 to base36 like in standard library.
 This package can work with numbers bigger than int64.

 The package also contains two additional functions to convert from an arbitrary base to decimal and from decimal to an arbitrary base.